somethingsimade/roblox-ws/README.md

 | **Vulnerable** |X No|✓ Yes (Read below)|

 ## Why is it vulnerable?
-`roblox-ws` works by running **a separate process** on your computer to bridge the network connection, this means that the data passed between the client and the process is **not sandboxed**
+`roblox-ws` works by running **a separate process** on your computer to bridge the network connection, this means that **the data passed between the client and the process is not sandboxed**

-A vulnerability in the local process could be exploited by a Roblox experience, which could expose you to unauthorized code execution, **you should only run this while on trusted Roblox experiences**
+A vulnerability in the process could be exploited by a Roblox experience, which could expose you to unauthorized code execution, **you should only run this while on a trusted Roblox experience**

 # **IF YOU ARE AWARE OF A VULNERABILITY ON THIS PROJECT, REPORT IT IMMEDIATELY IN: https://github.com/somethingsimade/roblox-ws/issues**